dCosminn/OBDSimCpp/README.md

 2. Confirm console shows: `SDP registered OK` and `Listening for incoming connections`
 3. On Android: pair with your PC via Bluetooth
 4. Open CarScanner or your OBD app → scan for adapters → select your PC
-5. Console shows `APP CONNECTED` and starts displaying RX/TX commands
+5. Console shows [TX] Adatpter info
 6. Use the console menu to control the simulation (see Console Commands below)

 ---